Configuration

 needscfg_outpath = "${outdir}/full_config.toml"

-This exports the complete configuration including all defaults, without hash checking.
+This exports the complete configuration including all defaults.

 # conf.py